-Two brilliant espionage operatives, Saul and Drew, are drawn together to solve a baffling mystery: Why have ten elderly men from around the world been kidnapped?
-As the agents investigate, they are pulled into a violent cycle of revenge that stretches back to World War II—and is now forcing sons to pay for their father’s darkest sins.
+In this action-packed climax to a classic espionage trilogy, the heroes of The Brotherhood of the Rose and The Fraternity of the Stone are drawn together to solve a baffling mystery: Why have ten elderly men from around the world been kidnapped, all at the same time?
+As these brilliant operatives investigate, they are pulled into a violent cycle of revenge that stretches back to World War II—and is now forcing sons to pay for their father’s darkest sins.
 David Morrell’s international thrillers have no equal.
 From the Vatican to the Swiss Alps, from Australia to the heartland of America, The League of Night and Fog brings together two generations bound by one chilling legacy.

 “David Morrell is, to me, the finest thriller writer living today, bar none.”

 “Splendid, state-of-the-art . . . action/adventure . . .
 Morrell’s forte is action, and there is plenty of that here.”